ShySkill/StartupMacro/README.md

 # StartupMacro
 This script is utilized for the game Bee Swarm Simulator on roblox and works with any resolution.
 You must be using Windows OS and have python installed.

+# What does StartupMacro do?
+StartupMacro is a script written in python that starts up roblox bee swarm simulator, claims the hive, and starts Natro Macro without the user having to do any extra input.
+This makes it easy to automate starting Macroing on bee swarm simulator.
+You can set this up with task scheduler.

+Example: I want to start macroing everyday at 2:00AM.
+I can make an action with task scheduler using this python file so that it will start macroing with no input whatsoever.

 # Requirements:
 1. Python 3.0 or higher: https://www.youtube.com/watch?v=yivyNCtVVDk (tutorial on how to install python)
 2. A link to a vip server on the game Bee Swarm Simulator on roblox